okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/next-steps/index.md

 ---
 title: Next steps
 ---
 You should now have a better understanding of how a sign-in session is shared between two mobile apps on a device and can then use the steps in the guide to help you configure your own apps.
-If you got stuck, post a question in our [Developer Forums](https://devforum.okta.com).

 To learn more about our Mobile OpenID Connect (OIDC) SDKs and sample apps: